 Wait, don’t go!
 I’ve got more healthy tips:

-Get started with Kombucha- here's a short audio interview with Michelle at Happy Kombucha
+Get started with Kombucha- here’s a short audio interview with Michelle of Happy Kombucha

 What you will need to get started: